 When Repair Is Best

-More often than not, furnace troubles can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace troubles can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — chances are very good that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Oklahoma City area home efficiently (your HVAC professional can help you confirm this), then it is still probable that you will repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 A good general rule of thumb about furnace repairs is that if the repairs you need are less than one-third of the expense of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best choice.
 Don’t forget that even if you are experiencing a decrease in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Oklahoma City home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to Gordon's Service Experts about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best